-[governing body] [entity] We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of (list related opinion units) of as of and for the year ended , and the related notes to the financial statements, which collectively comprise the 's basic financial statements, and have issued our report thereon dated Internal Control Over Financial Reporting In planning and performing our audit of the financial statements, we considered internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the 's internal control over financial reporting.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of (list related opinion units) of (entity name) as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the (entity type)'s basic financial statements, and have issued our report thereon dated .

+Internal Control Over Financial Reporting

+In planning and performing our audit of the financial statements, we considered (entity name)'s internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the (entity type)'s internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the (entity type)'s internal control over financial control over financial reporting.

 A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the 's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the (entity type)'s financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit the attention of those charged with governance.